 Near: During our second semester, you will spend a couple weeks traveling throughout the Midwest.
 This is an opportunity to speak with youth groups and Christian schools, mobilizing youth to be involved in missions.
 You will also serve in the inner city of Chicago.
 You may be working with children one day and feeding the hungry the next.
 Our hope is this trip will open your eyes to the deep spiritual needs right here in our own country.

-"Far" refers to an international mission trip.
-This year, Kairos will be traveling to Nairobi, Kenya to work alongside D.I.C.E.
+Far: Kairos will be traveling to Nairobi, Kenya to work alongside D.I.C.E.
 Ministry Kenya.
-You and your classmates will be working in schools, building friendships, and challenging students in relationships, academic excellence, and Christian faith as well as ministering door to door, in slums, and in a local church.
-You will learn more about Kenya’s history, culture, and witness firsthand the divide between rich and poor - the “haves” and “have nots.”
-God will use these experiences to cause you to grow, bear more fruit, and develop a deeper understanding of the needs of the world.Close
+Your class will work in schools, build friendships, and challenge students in relationships, academic excellence, and their Christian faith as well as minister door to door, in slums, and in the local church.
+These experiences will help you to grow, bear more fruit, and develop a deeper understanding of the needs of the world.

 Each Kairos participant is placed in a host home during the eight months of our program.
 These families provide another level of support while you are away from home.
 You will also get the opportunity to learn what a different family structure is like.
 Our alumni have shared many stories about how blessed they were by their host families, how they have stayed in touch after graduation, and how they still get together when they are back in the area.